-- 1. The minor segment is worth 30 credits for full-time Bachelor's programmes.
+- 1. The minor segment is worth 30 to 45 credits for full-time Bachelor's programmes and 15 to 30 credits for part-time, dual or three-year Bachelor's programmes.
 The purpose of the minor segment is to broaden and deepen the professional competencies applicable to the major programme. - 2.
 The periods reserved for the minor segment are stated in Appendix 2.
-The minors and electives organised by the programme in ICM are listed in Appendix 2. - 3.
-The minor segment may be filled in within or outside of the programme as follows: - a. minors within our own or from another programme/ faculty/ (accredited) institution for higher education (in the Netherlands and abroad). - b. a work placement (in The Netherlands and abroad), - c. electives, i.e. - 1° electives held at THUAS, - 2° electives at another higher education institution, - d. major units of study given by another programme, whether or not at THUAS, - e. special tasks. - 4.
+The minors and electives organised by the programme in [Process and Food Technology] are listed in Appendix 2. - 3.
+The minor segment may be filled in within or outside of the programme as follows: - a. minors within our own or from another programme/ faculty/ (accredited) institution for higher education (in the Netherlands and abroad), - b. a work placement (in The Netherlands and abroad), - c. electives, i.e. - 1° electives held at THUAS, - 2° electives at another higher education institution, - d. major units of study given by another programme, whether or not at THUAS, - e. special tasks. - 4.
 The minors and electives in which the student may enrol without requiring individual assessment by the Exam Board are stated in the list published on the Student Portal. - 5.
-The student must submit a request to the Exam Board at least 15 days prior to the commencement of the relevant minor or elective in the following cases: - a. if the student wishes to follow a minor or elective at THUAS or externally which is not included in the list referred to in paragraph 4: - b. if the student wishes to request exemption from components in the minor segment based on past results achieved in another programme.
+The student must submit a request to the Exam Board at least 15 days prior to the commencement of the relevant minor or elective in the following cases: - a. if the student wishes to follow a minor or elective at THUAS or externally which is not included in the list referred to in paragraph 4;

+b. if the student wishes to request exemption from components in the minor segment based on past results achieved in another programme.